 How to Choose a Bottle of Wine at Marketview Liquor

 Now that you know more about how to choose a wine for dinner, shop Marketview Liquor’s delicious selection of wines!
-With a range of prices, you can experiment with a new variety or invest in a wine you know you will enjoy.
+With a range of prices from discount cases and free shipping for select wines available, you can experiment with a new variety or invest in a wine you know you will enjoy.

 Our resources can help you choose a good wine, whether you visit our store in Rochester, N.Y., or decide to order online.
 Check out “Mike’s Picks” in our weekly ads, on our website and in our store.
 You can also check out video tastings on our blog — “Wine Time with Mike and Holly” — to give you more specifics about any of our featured wines.